smithclay/ecs-blue-green-deployment/README.md

 # **NOTE:** This branch uses [AWS Fargate](https://aws.amazon.com/fargate/) .
 If you wish not to use AWS Fargate, go to [master branch](https://github.com/awslabs/ecs-blue-green-deployment/tree/master)

+# **NOTE:** This is modified to use a New Relic instrumented application.
+See instructions on cloning the application repo below.

 # Blue/Green deployments on ECS

 This reference architecture is in reference to blog post on [blue green deployments on ECS](https://aws.amazon.com/blogs/compute/bluegreen-deployments-with-amazon-ecs/).
 It creates a continuous delivery by leveraging AWS CloudFormation templates.
 The templates creates resources using Amazon's Code* services to build and deploy containers onto an ECS cluster as long running services.
 It also includes a manual approval step facilitated by lambda function that discovers and swaps target group rules between 2 target groups, promoting the green version to production and demoting the blue version to staging.